TheSoki/bachelor_thesis/server/README.md

 And update them accordingly to your environment.

-Use nvm to install node.
+Use Volta to install node and pnpm.

 ```
-nvm use
+volta install node@20.10.0 pnpm@9.1.0
 ```

 Setup database docker.